Jamie3213/blog/_posts/2025-08-01-ive-been-to-hell.md

 def run(foo: HasRead, bar: HasRead, baz: HasAppend) -> None:
     """Orchestrates the ETL process."""

 ```

-Here, rather than just saying that `foo`, `bar` and `baz` are Unity Catalog catalogs, we're being explicit about how we actually _use_ them:
+Now we don't really care _where_ our data is stored, we just care that wherever it is, that place supports interacting with the data in the way we want.
+These new type hints tell us that:

 * We read data from tables in `foo` and `bar`
 * We append data to a table in `baz`

+This is more informative than just knowing that, for example, _"`foo` is a Unity Catalog catalog"_.
+Now, if `foo` was originally stored in a SQL Server database but has been migrated to Unity Catalog, nothing in the ETL code needs to change because all the orchestration code cares about is that the read behaviour is still supported.
 By modelling these capabilities as separate Protocol types, we avoid forcing every DAL to implement methods it doesn’t actually need.
 This keeps the contracts small and focused, and means our orchestration logic stays completely agnostic about the actual implementation.
 That way, `foo`, `bar`, and `baz` could each be:

 * Different concrete DALs for different systems
 * Mock objects for testing